FirstLegoLeague/displaySystem/readme.md

 Modules
 ------------

 This bits list the available configuration options for the modules (that you can use in `config.js`).
 Also, it lists the available javascript functions you can call.
+Use the following code in the console (behind `F12`):

+    displaySystem.modules.<module>.<function>()

+For example:

+    displaySystem.modules.time.show()

 ### camera